American Dream Miami: History

-Plan
+Proposal

 The mall is planned to be in northwestern Miami-Dade County, within the Miami-Dade County's Urban Development Boundary.
 The site was first dredged in the 1920s and used as a dairy farm by Ernest "Cap" Graham, who later became a member of the Florida Senate.
 Ernest is also the founder of Graham Companies.
 The Graham family stopped running the dairy farm in the 1950s and the site became wetland and remains another one of the large undeveloped areas with Miami-Dade's Urban Development Boundary.
-The mall is expected to cost over $5 Billion and currently has not started construction.
+The mall is expected to cost over $5 billion and As of 2017 has not started construction.
 At 6.2 million square feet, the mall will be the largest in North America, and the 6th largest mall in the world.